Explain Everything About The Char Dham Yatra Uttarakhand

 Q. Is Chardham Yatra dangerous?

-Q. Which is better Kedarnath or Tungnath?
+Q. Which place should I visit, Kedarnath or Tungnath?

 Q. What are the packages available for Chardham Yatra?